arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

   **Linux ↔ Linux:** You can use the Router to bridge different applications running on the MPU.
 For example, a Python script can expose an RPC function that another Python® or C++ application calls directly, allowing services to exchange data without involving the MCU at all.

-- **Service Discovery:** Clients (like your Python script or the MCU Sketch) "register" functions they want to expose.
+- **Service Discovery:** Clients (like your Python® script or the MCU Sketch) "register" functions they want to expose.
 The Router keeps a directory of these functions and routes calls to the correct destination.

 **Managing the Router Service**